H27-VEN/sp-test-app/README.md

 `cd sp-test-app`

-Now using your Favourite package manager `npm` or `yarn` to install dependencies
+Now use your Favourite package manager `npm` or `yarn` to install dependencies

 `sp-test-app>npm install`